HafsaBintAhmed/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. Deleting a directory in another directory
 10. Script that changes the working directory to the previous one
 11. Script that list all files
+12. Script that prints the file name iamafile